hauska7/klubdyskusyjny/docs/index.md

 zerotier-cli join c7c8172af1a7fab6

-### The responsible men
+### Responsible

-everyone judges
+everyone judges for themselves

-everyone acts
+everyone acts ad they see fit

 I trust in one of us